 Bedourie is an Oasis in the Desert.
-Bedourie is the administration centre of the Diamantina Shire.
-Covering 94,690 square metres, it is the second largest shire in Queensland and is twice the size of Denmark.
-Excellent town facilities include motels, hotel with meals, cabins, caravan parks, restaurant and tavern, general store, post office, fuel and auto services, police station, and a medical clinic.
+Bedourie is the administration centre of the Diamantina Shire Council.
+Covering 94690 square metres, it is the second largest shire in Queensland and is twice the size of Denmark.
+Excellent town facilities include motel, hotel with meals, cabins, caravan parks, restaurant and tavern, general store, fuel and auto services, police station, and a medical clinic.

 Just a day trip from Bedourie is the fabulous Diamantina National Park, well known for its fishing (Hunters Gorge), birds, wildlife and scenery.
 Overnight camping is also permitted.

-In September the annual horse race meeting, in July the gymkhana, campdraft and rodeo and all the fun of camel racing draw a large number of sport loving visitors.
+Bedourie is home to many events.
+In the second weekend in September, Bedourie hosts its annual race meet as part of the famed Desert Racing carnival.
+July sees the gymkhana, campdraft and rodeo and all the fun of camel racing draw a large number of sport loving visitors.

 Permanent water in the nearby creek means numerous species of birds can be observed at Carcory Ruins.
 Cuttaburra Crossing is a renowned wetland area, with prolific birdlife.